flutter/website/src/docs/cookbook/networking/fetch-data.md

 ### Create a `Post` class

 First, we'll need to create a `Post` class that contains the data from our network request.
-It will also include a factory constructor that allows us to create a `Post` from json.
+It will also include a named constructor that allows us to create a `Post` from json.

 Converting JSON by hand is only one option.
 For more information, please see the